How to Start an AI Automation Agency in 2026: The Complete Guide

 The timing has never been better.
 Here's what's happening in the market right now:

-• AI adoption is accelerating: Over 70% of enterprises report plans to increase AI investment in 2026, but less than 20% have dedicated internal AI teams.
+- AI adoption is accelerating: The vast majority of enterprises report plans to increase AI investment in 2026, but relatively few have dedicated internal AI teams.

 The window for getting in early is still open — but it's closing.
 Here's how to move fast and build the right foundation.